 We are all busy people living in an increasingly distracting world.
 Your blog is something you usually start in your free time while having a full-time job and other life commitments.
 It’s good that many people see the opportunity to create websites and work on developing themselves, but it’s sad to see the same people using the excuse of being busy to let their sites die shortly after they’re launched.

 Even though time is a limited resource we still have 24 hours in a day and that is plenty of time.
 Productivity is a matter of reevaluating our priorities.
-Most bloggers and writers have a job that takes some 9 hours daily, then you sleep some 7 hours and it leaves you with some 8 hours daily to do some housework, hang out with your friends and family or work on your hobbies.
+Most writers have a job that takes some 9 hours, then you sleep some 7 hours and it leaves you with some 8 hours a day to do some housework, hang out with your friends and family, and work on your hobbies.

-You have to learn to control your time better, optimize it and manage it wisely.
-These tips will help you become a better and more productive writer.
+You have to learn to control those hours better.
+Following tips will help you become a better and more productive content creator.

 “Time is free, but it’s priceless.
 You can’t own it, but you can use it.
 You can’t keep it, but you can spend it.
 Once you’ve lost it you can never get it back.” – Harvey MacKay

 Do things that are worth doing and let go off things that are not.
 This is the Pareto principle.
 80% of the value you get will be from 20% of the things you do.
 Harnessing the power of the 80/20 principle will trigger an explosion in your productive capacity and will bring you closer to achieving your goals.
 It will allow you to have time for your full-time job and for your family and other commitments.